yellowmessenger/documentation/docs/platform_concepts/studio/steps/prompts-and-messages.md

 title: Prompts and Messages
 sidebar_label: Prompts and Message
 ---
-In this section we will talk about Interactive steps, viz,
+In this section we will talk about Interactive nodes, viz,
 - Messages
 - Prompts

 ![](https://i.imgur.com/N5367FZ.png)

-**Messages** are one-way communication steps.
-Message steps do not wait for any user input.
+**Messages** are one-way communication nodes.
+Message nodes do not wait for any user input.
 **Prompts** on the other hands are questions bot asks user.
 Prompts expected a response from users.

 :::info